Give Page Feedback | API

 It's important to note that Active Grids are not the only way to answer the question of what should be loaded, even if they are the easiest way.

 World Regions are a powerful tool for configuring pre-set Cells that can be loaded at runtime using triggers or other logic.
-In addition, the World offers methods for adding/removing Cells directly which allow you to implement fully customized solutions.
+In addition, the World offers methods for adding/removing Cells directly which allow you to implement fully customized solutions, such as loading cells based on their proximity to the player.